kmk0119804/Minkyu-KOO/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### **Data and Code Availability:**
-To enhance the transparency and reproducibility of this research, the full dataset cannot be publicly released due to contractual and security restrictions.
-However, a portion of the dataset approved for release, along with the prototype version of the implementation code, will be made available through a dedicated GitHub repository after the paper is accepted for publication.
-All released materials will exclude sensitive or proprietary information to comply with safety regulations and privacy protection requirements.
+Due to contractual and security restrictions, the complete dataset cannot be publicly shared.
+A subset of the dataset that is cleared for external release, together with a prototype implementation of the code, will be provided in a dedicated GitHub repository upon acceptance of the paper.
+All publicly released materials will exclude sensitive and proprietary information and will comply with privacy and security regulations.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------